gxavier38/Trussr/README.md

 Project group members: Benjamin Ducharme, Glenn Liem, Ahnaf Tajwar, Eli Forstadt and Vikrant Sharma.

-There are two main files: TrussCreator and Main.
+There are three main files: TrussCreator, TrussGenerator and Main.
 See below for instructions.

 ## Truss Creator
 Use to create a truss to be stored in a .mat file.